VertigoRay/LTEC6800.ray.pillers.us/_pages/assignment5.md

   - An assignment turned-in on the due date would get 1 point.
   - An assignment turned-in one day before the due date would get 2 points.
   - An assignment turned-in two days before the due date would get 3 points and so on.
-- Provide an accepted answers to a questions in the question forum.
+- Provide an acceptable answer to a question in the forum.
   ![PVP Battle Quiz](https://i.imgur.com/nT3VtFH.png)
   - Additional points are awarded for well-liked answers.
   - Question askers can also earn points by asking well-liked questions.